Spicy Papaya-Carrot Salsa

 - 1 teaspoon light-brown sugar

 Bring 3/4 cup water, the chayote, and carrots to a boil in a medium saucepan.
 Add papaya, vinegar, chiles, sugar, and salt.
 Return to a boil.
 Reduce heat; simmer, partially covered, until chayote and carrots are tender, 20 to 25 minutes.

 Remove from heat.
 Process one-third of mixture in a food processor; return to saucepan, and stir to combine.
-Salsa can be refrigerated up to 2 weeks; serve warm, cold, or at room temperature.
+Serve warm, cold, or at room temperature.